Basilica of San Bernardino: The facade

-The facade is made in stone and was built on the project by Cola dell'Amatrice between 1524 and 1542.
-In some researchers' opinion, the facade was inspired by Michelangelo's project for the Basilica of San Lorenzo in Florence.
-It is subdivided in three different architectural orders: the first in doric order, the second ionic and the third corinthian.
-On the trabeation of the first order there are illustrated metops, on the second order there is a refined triple lancet window, which was added during the restoration work in the 18th century, and on the third order there are three big oculuses.
+The facade is made of stone and was built by Cola dell'Amatrice between 1524 and 1542.
+In some researchers' opinion, the facade was inspired by Michelangelo's work for the Basilica of San Lorenzo in Florence.
+It is subdivided in three different architectural orders: the first in the doric order, the second in the ionic and the third in the corinthian.
+On the columns and beams of the first order there are illustrated metopes, on the second order there is a refined triple lancet window, which was added during the restoration work in the 18th century, and on the third order there are three big oculuses.
 Four sequences of double columns vertically divide the church, establishing a suggestive and harmonic diagram of nine squares on three lines.
 The principal gate is embedded by spiral columns.
-The lunette includes a Silvestro dell'Aquila's high relief illustrating Madonna with child between Francesco d'Assisi and Bernardino da Siena.
+The lunette includes Silvestro dell'Aquila's high relief illustrating a scene of Madonna with child between Francesco d'Assisi and Bernardino da Siena.